IIP-Design/styled-block-builder/docs/index.md

 ### Plugin Structure

-Below is a listng of key plugin files and directories:
+Below is a listing of key plugin files and directories:

 ```bash
 root